-This offer will provide an ongoing source of funding to carry out the recommended solutions and strategies being developed as part of the City's new Shift Your Ride Travel Options Program.
-This program will provide travel options and incentives for residents, employees and visitors travelling to, from and within Fort Collins, and will have an internal (City of Fort Collins employees) and external (employers, residents, developers, property managers, university and schools) focus.
+This offer funds recommendations and strategies being developed as part of the City's Shift Your Ride Travel Options Program, as well as strategies from the Electric Vehicle (EV) Readiness Roadmap.
+This program will provide travel options and incentives for residents, employees and visitors, including internal (City of Fort Collins employees) and external (employers, residents, developers, property managers, university, and schools)system users.

-Shift Your Ride is a Transportation Demand Management (TDM) program, which employs policies, programs, information, services, and tools to reduce drive-alone trips and facilitate a shift to sustainable transportation choices making it safe, easy, fast and affordable to get around without a car.
+Shift Your Ride is a Transportation Demand Management (TDM) program, which employs policies, programs, information, services, and tools to reduce drive-alone trips and facilitate a shift to sustainable transportation choices making it safe, easy, fast, and affordable to get around without a car.
 The program will also support and promote the transition to clean-fueled vehicles like electric vehicles.

-FC Moves secured \$200,000 in the 2022 budget to hire a consultant to assist in the development of a plan to define the Shift Your Ride Program framework.
-This budget request will allow staff to carry out the recommended plan strategies starting in 2023 such as: work with a variety of stakeholders, including new residential and commercial developments, large businesses, and property management companies to develop TDM programs; promote and develop policies incentivizing local and regional transit, e scooter and bike share, ridesharing, and teleworking; and acquire and manage rideshare and ride-match program software.
-A separate, related offer (27.15) has been submitted to hire a transportation professional with TDM expertise to manage the program and carry out the strategies and solutions identified in the plan.
+In 2022 FC Moves is developing a program plan to define the Shift Your Ride Program framework.
+This budget request will allow staff to carry out the recommended plan strategies starting in 2023 such as: work with a variety of stakeholders, including new residential and commercial developments, large businesses, and property management companies to develop TDM programs; promote and develop policies incentivizing local and regional transit, e scooter and bike share, ridesharing, teleworking, and EV adoption; and acquire and manage rideshare and ride-match program software.
+A separate, related offer (27.15) has been submitted to hire a transportation professional with TDM and electric vehicle expertise to manage the program and carry out the strategies and solutions identified in the plan.